 - Amount: $1,500

-Eligible applicants must demonstrate at least 50% Asian or Pacific-Islander ethnicity, and provide proof of U.S. citizenship or legal permanent residency.
-Candidates must also be enrolled in an accredited U.S. graduate program, hold a minimum GPA of 3.5 on a 4.0 scale, and show evidence of strong leadership skills.
+Eligible applicants must demonstrate at least 25% Asian or Pacific-Islander ethnicity and provide proof of U.S. citizenship or legal permanent residency.
+Candidates also need enrollment in an accredited U.S. graduate program, a minimum 3.5 GPA, and evidence of strong leadership skills.

 Additional Information: Family members of Against the Grain Productions board members may not apply for this scholarship.